MingGao077/2433-Database-Systems/README.md

 # 2433-Database-Systems
 This is a repository for the course Database Systems (CSCI-GA 2433) at the NYU.

+Team Members: Ming Gao, Wes Wang, Zejun Zhang

 ## Project Demo Video:
 https://drive.google.com/drive/folders/1xjBEifMORZ6zA4jdlV1jv2ReRhV-jtMt?usp=drive_link

 ## Project Part 1 to Part 3
 These file folders contain the materials we submitted to Brightspace according to the requirements of each project.

-Since Zejun Zhang did the first three parts of this project solo, so his previous work is stored in a branch (zejzhang) of this git repository.
+Since Zejun Zhang did the first three parts of this project solo, so his previous work is stored in a branch (`zejzhang`) of this git repository.

 ## Project Part 4
 We finalized the data-driven end-to-end web application in the part of project.